DanielSabba/MLOps22/FinalReport.md

 ## Learnings

+**Project Execution**
-**We have learnt some potential learnings around the customer engagement process:**
+We have learnt some potential learnings around the customer engagement process:

 * Understanding the customer's pain points: By engaging with your customers, you have likely gained a deep understanding of the specific challenges they face and the areas where they need the most help.